Developer Guide

 status set to completed.

-in the model to be that edited Schedule
+specified Schedule in the model to be that edited Schedule with completed status.

 The following sequence diagram shows how the above steps for mark schedule operation works: